GVThorne/GoldLinkAPI/docs/source/gv_items.rst

 Gold-Vision Model Diagram
 *************************

 The diagram below helps you to gain a basic understanding of the structure for Gold-Vision items.
-So for example, if you were to create a new Contact in Gold-Vision, you can see that it is dependant on the Account item.
-Therefore, to create a new Contact, you will have to attach it to an existing Account.
+So for example, to create a new Contact in Gold-Vision, it can be seen that it is dependant on the Account item.
+Therefore, creating a new Contact will require you to pass an AC_ID of an existing Account in the request.

 Core Items
 ##########